Major Transit Station Areas

 Major Transit Station Areas are lands within an approximate 500-800 metre radius of a transit station or stop, primarily along existing or planned transit corridors.

-The Regional MTSAs study will establish policies to support the development of complete communities in Peel by planning for higher density mixed use growth in areas with existing or planned transit (i.e. GO Regional Express Rail Stations, Light Rail Transit, Bus Rapid Transit).
+The Regional MTSAs study established policies to support the development of complete communities in Peel by planning for higher density mixed use growth in areas with existing or planned transit (i.e., GO Regional Express Rail Stations, Light Rail Transit, Bus Rapid Transit).

 - Identify and prioritize MTSAs in Peel

 - Establish minimum or alternative densities, or both

 The Provincial Growth Plan, 2019, introduced new direction for upper-tier municipalities to work collaboratively with lower-tier municipalities to align transit investment and land use planning by directing transit-supportive densities to MTSAs along priority transit corridors.

 As part of the Peel 2051 Official Plan and Municipal Comprehensive Review, the Region developed a strategy and policies to guide how growth is accommodated within Major Transit Station Areas across the Region.
 This work was undertaken in collaboration with Brampton, Caledon, and Mississauga.

 Updates on items related to the Major Transit Station Area focus area were provided to Regional Council and the Planning and Growth Management Committee (PGMC) throughout 2021.

 These reports and presentations are provided for reference below:

 - February 18, 2021 – Major Transit Station Area Focus Area Update (Presentation to PGMC)